How Much is TOO MUCH? Winning at Screen Time

 Some of the risks of too much screen time are measurable- eye strain, depression, insomnia.
 Some are less easily measured- irritability, lack of movement, lack of coping skills, poor self-image and body image issues.

 But how much is too much?
-The American Association of Child and Adolescent Psychiatry recently changed their guidelines to reflect that the answer to that question is elusive.
+The American Association of Child and Adolescent Psychiatry recently changed its guidelines to reflect that the answer to that question is elusive.

-Most psychologist and child development experts agree that screen time easily interferes with activities that boost creativity and mental health- activities such as time outdoors, exercising and building social skills like empathy and recognizing social cues.
+Most psychologists and child development experts agree that screen time easily interferes with activities that boost creativity and mental health- activities such as time outdoors, exercising, and building social skills like empathy and recognizing social cues.

 But when kids are at school, parents have little to no control over how much exposure kids have to screens.
-Tablets and TVs are integrated into classroom lessons.
-And they can always find a friend with a smart phone.
+Tablets and TVs are integrated into classroom lessons, making screen time unavoidable.
+And they can always find a friend with a smartphone.

 However, there are many ways to optimize the time you have with teens outside of school and to help them navigate healthy and unhealthy behaviors around screens.